Postgre/lftp-portable-windows/readme.txt

 ownership and deletion issues: double click on the "troubleshooting - ownership.bat" and accept with Y. Then delete the folder.

+To fix files you cannot delete from the recycle bin run the "troubleshooting - ownership - recycle bin.bat" by right clicking and running as admin.

+If you keep seeing that the lftp script is already running but you know it isn't, check the /tmp folder and delete the lock file then try again.

+# Configuration

 There is no conf/rc file with this set-up.
 You need to use an lftp scripts with your required options hardcoded and call that in ConEmu.
 It pretty much works out the same anyway.

-If you keep seeing that the lftp script is already running but you know it isn't, check the /tmp folder and delete the lock file then try again.

 # Directories: